 1– What are the requirements to enroll in the Post-Professional (transitional) DPT program?

 The program is open to any currently U.S. licensed and practicing physical therapist.
-For foreign trained U.S. licensed and practicing therapists, documentation of employment in a physical therapy practice for 6 months in the United States and submission of an academic credential evaluation is required.
+All applicants must submit documentation of current US-based practice of at least 1 year.
+For foreign trained students must submit an academic credential evaluation is required.
 TOEFL scores are required unless you are licensed in the following states: Colorado, Connecticut, Delaware, Florida, Indiana, Montana, New York, Pennsylvania, Wisconsin, or Puerto Rico.
 Please see Graduate Admission’s website for more details

 2- When are courses offered?

 The SU Post-Professional DPT program is a cohort program, with students in each curriculum track proceeding through the program in the same sequence at the same time.
 Courses in the TDPT program are taken in fall, spring, and summer terms, with each course being offered only in a specific term each year.

 The program is delivered through a distance-based format.
 Course materials (lectures, tests, readings, etc.) are available online in the university’s Learning Management System, Canvas.
 Learning activities are provided through readings and recorded lectures.
 Courses follow an asynchronous format, meaning that there are no requirements for students to attend the online courses simultaneously on a particular schedule, though regular participation is required throughout the entire term.
 Courses are structured to facilitate engagement, active learning and regular interaction with classmates and instructors.
 A variety of assessment methods are employed, including discussion boards, independent and small group assignments, quizzes, and exams.